sens-sens/angry_bird/README.md

-# ***Angry Bird***
+# **Angry Bird**

-## _Autonomous Drone Delivery System_
+## Autonomous Drone Delivery System

-___

-###  _In current days, e-commerce has become one of the emerging industries that require a lot of transportation.
+In current days, e-commerce has become one of the emerging industries that require a lot of transportation.
 The packages received by the end user are delivered by the delivery boy belonging to the locality of the customer.
-This requires manpower as well as vehicles, which may or may not be eco-friendly._
+This requires manpower as well as vehicles, which may or may not be eco-friendly

----

-# **Proposed Solution:**
+## **Proposed Solution:**

 * Most economically developed countries adopt drone technology for end-user delivery.
 These drones are commercial and not open-source.